mrblonde91/Refactoring-In-Action/README.md

         public int?
 Rating { get; init; }
     }

-The key difference between a class and a record and a class in terms of defining them is the use of `record` instead of `class`.
+The key difference between a class and a record in terms of defining them is the use of `record` instead of `class`.
 And the introduction of `init` in addition to standard getters and setters.
 The init prevents the modification of a field after the creation of a record.

 ##### F# Record